slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'I am not young enough to know everything.' -- Oscar Wilde*

 However mastery is an important trigger of arrogance.
-There is no place for a prima donna and there's always room for improvement: be humble.
+There is no place for a prima donna and there’s always room for improvement: be humble.

 > *'How often our early triumphs turn us into a kind of caricature of ourselves.' -- Robert Greene*